canonical/canonical-openstack-docs/how-to/operations/enable-and-disable-maintenance-mode.rst

 Overview
 --------

-Maintenance mode helps protect the cluster during potentially disruptive operations.
-It is particularly useful when an operator needs to manually perform tasks on a node that carry a risk of node failure or data loss.
+Maintenance mode helps protect the cluster during operations that could be disruptive.
+It is particularly useful when an operator needs to manually perform tasks on a node that may pose a risk of failure or data loss.

+Before proceeding, refer to the :doc:`Maintenance Mode </explanation/maintenance-mode>` to understand its functionality and impact.

 Deploy OpenStack Watcher Before Proceeding
 ------------------------------------------

 Maintenance mode relies on `OpenStack Watcher`_ to manage hypervisor services and virtual machine instances.
-If the compute role is active on your target node, ensure that Watcher is enabled before proceeding.
+If the target node has an active compute role, ensure that Watcher is enabled before proceeding:

 .. code:: text